-&lt;sup>1 The Fund's TER increased due to an increase in Fund expenses over the financial year.
+1 The Fund's TER decreased due to an increased average NAV of the Fund over the financial year.

-&lt;sup>2 The Fund recorded a higher PTR than the previous year due to higher trading activities over the financial year.
+2 The Fund recorded a higher PTR than the previous year due to higher trading activities over the financial year.

 Income Distribution / Unit Split